 “WE ARE THE ENGLISH FLEET, ” echoed Gabe Aldridge at SouthWired, founding partner of the SuperGroup.
 With over 25 years of digital and interactive leadership experience, Gabe Aldridge continues to be a technology pioneer.
 He continues to achieve this level of success by telling great stories with his History background.

 Picture this…it’s the late 1500’s and the Spanish Armada is battling with the English Fleet.
 Spain is the aggressor attacking England by taking risks and innovating.
 They used creative things around them like smaller ships and setting them on fire.
-In the end, Spain would loose to England.
+In the end, Spain would lose to England.
 If England had not won that day, Europe would be different.
 However, taking risks and innovating is the moral of this story.

 SuperGroup makes interactive attractions plain and simple.
-They talked about their mobile phone cases with 360 degree spinning for Ballistic and the gaming experience they created at the Las Vegas Consumer Electronics Show in a YouTube Video.
-Using the oculus riff, they created virtual reality experiences for the people that approached their booth to talk about cell phones.
+They talked about their mobile phone cases with 360 degrees spinning for Ballistic and the gaming experience they created at the Las Vegas Consumer Electronics Show in a YouTube Video.
+Using the Oculus riff, they created virtual reality experiences for the people that approached their booth to talk about cell phones.
 They spent lots of company money and broke some stuff.
 They played with new technologies like the Neurosky mindwave, a headset that measures your concentration and your mind waves, to control their brain and leap motion.

 “Technology is the catalyst for new ways of telling stories.”